PREVENT: An Unsupervised Approach to Predict Software Failures in Production: Prevent

 \subsubsection{Top Anomalous Application Nodes}

-\prevent Anomaly ranker sorts the anomalous KPIs according to decreasing values of their centrality scores, selects the top anomalous KPIs of the ranking up to considering at most 20\% of the KPIs, tracks these anomalous KPIs to the corresponding nodes of the application, and returns the three application nodes with highest number of top-anomalous KPIs that correspond to their location.
+\textsc{Prevent}\xspace Anomaly ranker sorts the anomalous KPIs according to the decreasing values of their centrality scores; It selects the top anomalous KPIs of the ranking up to considering at most 20\% of the KPIs; It tracks these anomalous KPIs to the corresponding nodes of the application, and returns the three application nodes with highest number of top-anomalous KPIs that correspond to their location.

-\prevent Anomaly ranker improves \loud by \begin{inparaenum}[(i)] \item discriminating the anomalous KPIs with a deep autoencoder instead of time-series analysis, \item exploiting the top anomalous KPIs of the ranking up to 20\% of KPIs, rather than simply referring to the top 20 anomalous KPIs, and \item considering the KPIs that are anomalous at each specific timestamp, rather than the KPIs that are detected as anomalous at least once in the scope of a time window. \end{inparaenum}
+The \textsc{Prevent}\xspace Anomaly ranker improves \textsc{Loud}\xspace by \begin{inparaenum}[(i)] \item discriminating the anomalous KPIs with a deep autoencoder instead of time-series analysis, to improve the results, \item exploiting the top anomalous KPIs of the ranking up to 20\% of KPIs, rather than simply referring to the top 20 anomalous KPIs, to scale to large systems with thousands KPIs and \item considering the KPIs that are anomalous at each specific timestamp, rather than the KPIs that are detected as anomalous at least once in the scope of a time window, to identify anomalous states and anomalous nodes at each timestamp. \end{inparaenum}

-By replacing the time-series analysis with the autoencoder, \prevent Anomaly ranker replaces a closed-source time-series analysis component of \loud with an open-source autoencoder that we developed in-house, thus allowing us to release \prevent as an fully open source tool.
-By considering the top anomalous KPIs up to 20\% of the KPIs, \prevent Anomaly ranker scales the approach to large distributes systems, with huge amounts of KPIs, as the case of the experiments reported in this paper.
-Our experiments indicate that considering only 20 anomalous KPIs leads to unbalanced and often wrong localization decisions, when monitoring a large amount of KPIs (more than 1,000 in the distributed enterprise application of our experiments), while referring to the most relevant anomalous KPI up of 20\% of the KPIs largely improves the precision of the localization.
-By referring to the anomalous KPIs for each specific timestamp, \prevent Anomaly ranker identifies anomalous states and anomalous nodes at each timestamp.